vlcekmat/TSReporter/README.md

 Trunk is the directory you select, it can be named anything.
 However, the game subdirectories MUST be named ATS and ETS2.
 This is to avoid ambiguity, where some people have an ATS_old and ATS_new.

 If you only use one Trunk game, that's okay.
 However, if you have the games in different directories, it will crash!
-If you have multiple trunk versions of the same game and you report from any of them, it will report from the CURENT of the game selected here.
+If you have multiple trunk versions of the same game and you report from any of them, it will report from the CURRENT of the game selected here.

 Trunk_1<br/>
 +--ATS<br/>